Weinhaus Rheingold: Change of use due to building police concerns

-The capital tied up in the high purchase price of the property was to yield returns quickly, and the construction time for the new building was accordingly to be as short as possible.
+The capital tied up in the high purchase price of the property was to yield returns quickly, and the construction time for the new building was thus to be as short as possible.
 To accelerate the construction, the builder submitted two preliminary projects, which were approved by the building police within three to four weeks.
 The approval of the project itself took "despite the greatest and most amiable cooperation of all responsible authorities" nine months.
 An addendum submitted during the project's review period required another nine months – conditions that, in the opinion of the magazine Der Profanbau, demonstrated the need for reform of the Berlin building police regulations.

 The approval came with a heavy condition for the Aschinger company.
-The building police feared further increase in traffic at the already overloaded Potsdamer Platz due to the planned concert hall.
+The building police feared a further increase in traffic at the already overloaded Potsdamer Platz due to the planned concert hall.
 Aggravating this was the fact that the Künstlerhaus of the Verein Berliner Künstler was already located directly opposite the planned concert hall at Bellevuestraße 3.
 Thus, the building police permitted only use as a restaurant.
 The condition mainly affected the wing intended as a concert hall on Bellevuestraße.
 However, the planning was already too advanced for major changes, and the original concept of Rheingold remained largely intact, even if the concert hall part now also had to be used gastronomically.
 Moreover, the planned extension of Voßstraße to the Tiergarten at the time gave hope to the builder and some architectural critics that the traffic relief at Potsdamer Platz would make the use restriction obsolete and the house could still serve its original purpose entirely.